Skip to content

 What the permission system is NOT

 • Not a Linux capability sandbox.
-A Python step in mode: unsafe runs as the same user; reyn doesn't sandbox the kernel.
+A Python step's subprocess runs as the same user; the AST allowlist is honor-system, and reyn doesn't sandbox the kernel (that layer is sandboxed_exec).

 • Not a secret keeper.
 Don't put credentials in approvals.yaml or rely on permissions to hide environment variables.
 Use Concepts: secret handling for credentials.

 • Not protection against the user.
-If you permissions: shell: allow in reyn.yaml, you've authorized shell.
+If you permissions: exec: allow in reyn.yaml, you've authorized exec.
 The system is protecting against accidental capability creep, not user intent.

 See also